ryukau/VSTPlugins/docs/manual/SevenDelay_en.md

 SFV allpass filter frequency.
 Range is 90.0 to 20000.0.

 If `tone` is 20000.0, filter will be bypassed.

+#### DC Kill
+Cutoff frequency of biquad highpass filter.
+Range is 1.0 to 120.0.

+`DC kill` removes direct current from delay feedback when the value is set to be greater than 1.0.

 ### LFO
 #### Amount